 Nearly 30 million adults in the United States have obstructive sleep apnea.
 Sleep apnea is a chronic condition that occurs when your muscles relax during sleeping, allowing soft tissue to collapse andblock the airway.
 This results in repeated breathing pauses which reduces oxygen levels.
 Common signs of sleep apnea include snoring and gasping or choking sounds while asleep.

 Very!
 If left untreated, sleep apnea can cause excessive tiredness or fatigue, morning headaches and memory loss.
 Untreated sleep apnea raises your risk for serious health problem including:

 Diagnosis is deteremined by a sleep specialist who provides you with a complete sleep evaluation either over night at a sleep center or a home sleep apnea test.
 The doctor will then interpret the date from your sleep study to make a diagnosis.

 Treatment options for sleep apnea include continuous positive airway pressure (CPAP) therapy, oral appliance therapy, and surgery.

 -CPAP therapy is often used for patients with a severe sleep apnea.
 This therapy treatment does involve wearing a face mask attached to a running machine.

-Get Help!
 Talk to your doctor about treatment options for sleep apnea.
 Ask if oral appliance therapy would be a solution for you. in the state of Minnesota you need to have a sleep study completed in order to have an oral appliance made.
 Dr. Jenny is trained in making the appliance for you!
 It is likely you will sleep better, regain your energy, and feel sharper throughout your day.
 Don't go another night of interrupted sleep!